gca-research-group/tee-morello-performance-experiments/README.md

 A laptop connected to the network of the [Applied Computing Research Group (GCA)](http://gca.unijui.edu.br/) at Unijuí, Brazil, is used to access the Morello Board via an SSH connection.
 Below is the main configuration of the Morello Board and additional parameters, including the CheriBSD commands required to output these configurations directly from the board.

-## Experiment Setup Diagram

-The figure below illustrates the Morello Board's physical location and the network connection used to access it.
+The Figure 1 illustrates the Morello Board's physical location and the network connection used to access it.

 <p align="center">
   <img src="figs/experimentsetup_morelloboard.png" alt="Morello Boards location" width="600"/>